Local Tissue Rearrangement for Hypertrophic Chemical Burn: Z-Plasty and VY-Plasty

 There's 2 different Z-plasties we're going to do here.
 There's plenty of things that this young man can have done, but he wanted something very small, and something that might be a little bit effective in terms of taking care of some of the contractures on his neck.

 You can't see his face right here, but this is his chin, and this is his clavicle, and this is his sternum.
-He turns his head, you still got a little tightened area here, and he's had some normal skin on the left side of his face and left neck, and if the more elastic normal skin from the left side we can transfer over to his right side, the less tightness there'll be, because that's the main problem, is tightness.
+He turns his head, he's still got a little tightened area here, and he's had some normal skin on the left side of his face and left neck, and if the more elastic normal skin from the left side we can transfer over to his right side, the less tightness there'll be, because that's the main problem, is tightness.

 So, one little thing here, within the area of the scar you can do small Z-plasties that can be very effective in taking care of small areas, as long as you can pull it from each direction.
 And then the bigger one that's of more interest is in the area of the midline of the neck at the juncture between - the very hypertrophic, almost keloid-type scar, and the abnormal - the normal skin of the neck and the abnormal skin of the neck.
 So if we can take care of some of that tight area - here, this tight band - then that will allow less tightness, less tension on that scar and the scar may start melting away on its own.
 So what we need to do is find a way to get some of this extra skin here to come across that way.